ironmansoftware/universal-dashboard/src/UniversalDashboard/Help/New-UDTreeView.md

 ```

 ### -FontColor
-Font color of the footer.
-If not specified, will use the NavBarFontColor set on New-UDDashboard.
+The font color of the tree view.

 ```yaml
 Type: DashboardColor